(i) Book Lending

 Academic Integrity-This is the attitude of approaching your academic work honestly, by completing your own original work, attributing and acknowledging your sources when necessary and not relying on dishonest means to gain advantage.
 Plagiarism and cheating reduces the value of the work you hand in for assessment and the value of your time spent at university.

 This refers to presenting as new and original an idea, writing or invention derived from an existing source without acknowledgement.
-This is considered as a very serious offence.
+This is a very serious academic offence.

 How to avoid plagiarism

-- Paraphrase– So you have found information that is perfect for your research paper.
-Read it and put it into your own words.
+- Paraphrase–Read the information you have found and put it into your own words.
 Make sure that you do not copy verbatim more than two words in a row from the text you have found.
 If you do use more than two words together, you will have to use quotation marks.
-We will get into quoting properly soon.

 - Quoting– When quoting a source, use the quote exactly the way it appears.
 No one wants to be misquoted.
 Most institutions of higher learning frown on “block quotes” or quotes of 40 words or more.
 A scholar should be able to effectively paraphrase most material.
 This process takes time, but the effort pays off!
 Quoting must be done correctly to avoid plagiarism allegations.